eebasadre20/flow/README.md

 ### Flow

 Define the flow comprised of one or more ordered operations.
-Changes to the state will persist from one operation to the next.
+Changes to the state will persist from one operation to the next:

 ```bash
 $ rails generate flow Charge